delftdata/checkmate/README.md

 ### Stateflow Engine

-To run the SPE: `docker-compose up --build --scale worker=4`
+To run the SPE: `docker compose up --build --scale worker=4`

-To clear the SPE: `docker-compose down --volumes`
+To clear the SPE: `docker compose down --volumes`